zohaib-c/repo_scraper/README.md

-# Software Design
+# Software Design - Repository Scraper
-This is the template for the team project of the Software Design course at the Vrije Universiteit Amsterdam.
+A GitHub Repository Scraper, written in Java, for a Software Design course at the VU.